Peace plays: How foreign companies have lost a bundle in North Korea

 Other setbacks had nothing to do with politics.

-Between 1999 and 2004, South Korean TV parts makers built components for Samsung and LG Electronics (066570.KS) in Pyongyang to take advantage of cheap labor there.
+Between 1999 and 2004, South Korean TV parts makers built components for Samsung and LG Electronics in Pyongyang to take advantage of cheap labour there.

 Park Byung-chan, a businessman who represented the South Korean electronic components makers, said production was suspended after his North Korean partners were sacked over a corruption case.